bwkam/kebab/README.md

 # 🍢 Kebab
 This repository offers haxe-related packages that may be difficult to get working at first, this includes the haxe compiler itself.
+A github action runs daily for updating the flake inputs.
 ## Usage
 ### Flake
 flake.nix